 You don't have to miss out on a traditional mince pie just because you eat a plant based diet thanks to my Vegan Mince Pie Recipe!
 Find out more below.

-If you’ve been vegan for a while you’ll probably know that lots of ready made pastry is “accidentally” vegan.
+If you've been vegan for a while you'll probably know that lots of ready made pastry is "accidentally" vegan.
 The ingredients are usually just flour and vegetable fats derived from palm and rapeseed.
-The good news is that you can easily replicate your own vegan shortcrust pastry at home!
+But, the good news is that you can easily replicate your own vegan shortcrust pastry at home without having to resort to store bought options!

-The good news is that there are a lot of non-dairy butter alternatives on the market.
-For a real “buttery” flavour I love to use Flora which is readily available in British Supermarkets.
+To make vegan shortcrust pastry you'll need one of the many non-dairy butter alternatives on the market.
+For a real "buttery" flavour I love to use Flora which is readily available in British Supermarkets.
 If you shop at a specialist health food or vegan supermarket, Naturli is another fantastic alternative.

 The easiest way to make sure your mince pie filling is vegan is to make your own mincemeat.
 If you use vegetarian suet it will be suitable for anyone following a vegan or plant based diet.
 You can check out my mincemeat recipe here.